 - Have a responsible adult to take them home

-- Have clear written post procedure instructions/education, post procedure care and details of who to contact in an emergency;
+- Details of who to contact in an emergency

-When leaving the hospital please make sure that you have all your personal effects, medications, and follow up instructions.
-You will be contacted by one of the clinical staff to check in with you the day following your procedure.
+When leaving the hospital please make sure you have all your personal effects, medications, and follow up instructions.

 What to Expect in the Days Following your Procedure

 Please take care in the days following your procedure and use the below information as a guide to assist with your recovery.
 Contact your Doctor without delay if you are experiencing discomfort or have concerns about your surgery.
 If your Doctor is unavailable, phone our hospital on (08) 9791 2244 for further assistance or visit your nearest emergency department if you require urgent medical attention.